elsampsa/valkka-examples/docs/lesson_3.rst

     2 * 20 fps * 0.3 sec = 12 frames

 for 720p.
 If this math is too hard for you, just reserve several hundred frames for each frame resolution (or until you run out of GPU memory).  :)

+If you're extremely ambitious libValkka user who wants to use that brand-new 8K running at 80 frames per second, then read :ref:`this <decoding>` first.

 One camera to several windows